The Ultimate Guide on How to Make a City Scavenger Hunt

 1. Select a length of time for the Scavenger Hunt

-• How long you think you can hold your groups attention span
+• How long can you hold your group’s attention span?

 2. Select the Distance for the Scavenger Hunt

-• Will your team physically be able to walk the distance?
+• Can your team physically handle the distance?

 3. Pick a City